 This should give you an exportable file of ZIP codes with Territories in CSV format.
 And once again, here’s a video on exporting a territory list.

-Over the last few years I’ve built quite a few territory maps.
+Over the last few years, I’ve built quite a few territory maps.
 It’s part of my job.
-I believe the above territory map outline covers most of the major aspects of building territory maps using map Business Online.
+The above territory map outline covers most of the significant aspects of building sales territory maps using MapBusinessOnline.

-Contact: Geoffrey Ives firstname.lastname@example.org or Jason Henderson email@example.com (800) 425-9035
+Contact: Geoffrey Ives at firstname.lastname@example.org or Jason Henderson at email@example.com.